-Insulation acts as a barrier to heat loss and heat gain, particularly in roofs and ceilings, walls and floors.
-Insulation is the most practical and cost-effective way to make a house more energy efficient, keeping it cooler in summer and warmer in winter and saving up to 80% in heating and cooling losses.
+Insulation acts as a barrier to heat loss and heat gain, particularly in roofs, ceilings, walls and floors; and it’s the most practical and cost-effective way to make a house more energy efficient, keeping it cooler in summer and warmer in winter and saving up to 80% in heating and cooling losses.
 Ceiling insulation saves up to 45% of heating and cooling energy.

 The opposite happens during winter, in which the heat from the house is absorbed by the roof and walls, and emitted outside.
 During night-time, the inside temperature can easily match the chilling outside temperature.

-Heat always travels from the hotter area towards the colder area.
-The only way to stop this process is through good insulation.
+Heat always travels from the hotter area towards the colder areas and the only way to stop this process is with good insulation.
 In a home with insulation, heat flow through the ceiling and walls is vastly limited, depending on the thermal conductivity of the material installed.

 Insulating your home is like wearing a jacket in winter, and like staying under and sun umbrella in summer.

-During extreme temperature changes outside, temperatures in the home without insulation, heaters and air conditioners are most often pretty inefficient.
+During extreme temperature changes, heaters and air conditioners are inefficient for keeping a home comfortable.
 Why?
-Because the rapid heat exchange through the ceiling and walls causes most of the heat to be lost on a cold day, or on a hot day too much heat to re-enter the home.
-Because of this constant heat loss or gain, the devices are required to run constantly and at close to maximum power just to maintain a comfortable temperature.
-This can be very costly as well as not efficient.
+Because the rapid heat exchange through the ceiling and walls causes most of the heat to be lost on a cold day, and too much heat re-enters the home on a hot day.
+Because of this constant heat loss or gain, the HVAC systems are required to run constantly and at close to maximum power just to maintain a comfortable indoor temperature.
+This can be very costly and not at all efficient.

-In a house that is insulated, heaters do not have to run as hot or as long to bring the temperature up to a comfortable level, as more heat is retained by the insulation.
-The same applies to air conditioning on hot days — it is not required to run as long as the cooler temperature inside will not be invaded by the majority of the heat from the ceiling.
+In simpler terms, a house without insulation doesn’t have a barrier to stop cool air from escaping or heat from entering.
+A house that is insulated however doesn’t require heaters to run as long to keep the indoor temperature comfortable, as more heat is retained by the insulation.
+The same applies to air conditioning on warm days — as the AC is not required to run as long because the cooler temperature inside will not be invaded by the majority of the heat from the ceiling.

 Insulation is only one part of an energy-efficient home.
-Other areas of heat loss or heat gain are windows and doors, walls, air-gaps, and even the floor.
-While the ceiling contributes the most heat lost and gained in a home, the other areas should also be considered.
-Having windows tinted and covered with thick curtains can also help, as well as opening and closing doors and windows at appropriate times of the day.
+Other areas of heat loss or heat gain are windows and doors, walls, air leaks and gaps, and even the floors.
+While the ceiling contributes the most heat loss and gain in a home, the other areas should also be considered.
+Having windows tinted and covered with thick curtains can also help, as well as opening and closing doors and windows at appropriate times during the day.

-Insulation is measured by the R factor which is a measure of resistance to heat.
+This is measured by the R factor which is a measure of resistance to heat.
 The higher the R number the better job that the insulation is doing.
-For our area, the minimum is R-38 for the attic.
-Summit Insulation Solutions recommends R-49, and we agree as it provides energy savings as well.
+For our areas in Fairfax, Alexandria & Arlington, VA, the minimum is R-38 for the attic.
+Summit Insulation Solutions recommends R-49, and we agree as it provides greater energy savings.
 Most homes that we see are under insulated.
-Insulating your home has proven to provide the largest and quickest results for energy savings and comfort.